eProsima/Fast-DDS/doc/dds-core-xtypes/README.md

 outter.add_member("c", primitive_type<int>());
 ```

-Once you defined the types, you can instatiate them and access to their data easily:
+Once you defined the types, you can instatiate them and access to their data:
 ```c++
 DynamicData data(outter);
 //write value